 For nearly fifty years now, the University of Bonn has been organizing the Junior Year Program with partner universities all around the world.
 The flexible program structure and the different course offerings present students with a tailor-made study abroad program.
-Despite the name, which reflect traditional models of study abroad, the program is open to Sophomores to Seniors for a semester or year.
 The Bonn study abroad program is designed to: